Down in a Hole

-"Down in a Hole" is a song by American rock band Alice in Chains, and the fifth and last single from their second studio album, Dirt (1992).
+"Down in a Hole" is a song by the American rock band Alice in Chains, from their second studio album, Dirt (1992).
+Columbia Records serviced the song to US radio on September 14, 1993, making it the album's fifth single.
 It is the twelfth song on most pressings of the album and fourth or eleventh on others.
 A power ballad, the song was written by guitarist and vocalist Jerry Cantrell for his then-girlfriend, Courtney Clarke.
 The single spent 21 weeks on Billboards Album Rock Tracks chart and peaked at No. 10.
 The song was included on the band's greatest hits album, Nothing Safe: Best of the Box (1999), as well as on their box set, Music Bank (1999).
 An acoustic version performed on Alice in Chains' MTV Unplugged in 1996 was released in a live album and DVD.

 Origin and recording

 Songwriter and guitarist Jerry Cantrell was at first hesitant to present the song to the band, feeling that the song was too soft, but after a positive response from the band, they followed through and recorded it.
 The composition is written in A♭ minor, utilizing Dorian mode, and is centered mainly around A♭ minor - G♭ major - D♭ major chord progression, with Layne Staley's and Jerry Cantrell's vocal parts intricately harmonizing.